 Saving energy & water

-Reducing the energy we use can be really simple and will save money, reduce carbon – and create a more calming environment for you and your patients at work – and often at home too.
+Reducing the energy we use for everything from lighting and heating our buildings to running IT and lifts is one of the easiest ways we can reduce our carbon footprint.
+The bonus is that is saves money too, and creates a more calming environment for you and your patients at work – and often at home too.

 Office lights left on overnight use enough energy in a year to heat a home for almost 5 months!

 When you’re leaving your computer for a meeting, a coffee or your lunch break, switch your computer to ‘Hibernate’ and turn off your monitor.
 Even in standby machines are drawing power from the grid which is completely wasted.